-Excerpt from Policy JO-AP(1)E : The district shall annually notify parents and eligible students of the directory information the district will release without written consent.
+Excerpt from Policy JO-AP(1)E: The district shall annually notify parents and eligible students of the directory information the district will release without written consent.
 Parents or eligible students will have ten school days after the annual public notice to provide notice in writing to the school district that they choose to not have this information released.
-Unless notified to the contrary in writing within the ten-school-day period, the school district may disclose any of those items designated as directory information without the parent's or eligible student's prior written consent, including in print and electronic publications of the school district
+Unless notified to the contrary in writing within the ten-school-day period, the school district may disclose any of those items designated as directory information without the parent's or eligible student's prior written consent, including in print and electronic publications of the school district.
+Even if a parent or eligible student notifies the district in writing that he or she does not want directory information disclosed, the district may still disclose the information if required or allowed to do so by law.
+For example, the district may require students to disclose their names, identifiers or district e-mail addresses in classes in which they are enrolled, or students may be required to wear, publicly display or disclose a student identification card or badge that exhibits information that is designated as directory information.

 Student's name; date and place of birth; parents' names; grade level; enrollment status (e.g., full-time or part-time); student identification number; user identification or other unique personal identifier used by the student for the purposes of accessing or communicating in electronic systems as long as that information alone cannot be used to access protected educational records; participation in district-sponsored or district-recognized activities and sports; weight and height of members of athletic teams; dates of attendance; degrees, honors and awards received; artwork or course work displayed by the district; schools or school districts previously attended; and photographs, videotapes, digital images and recorded sound unless such records are protected by FERPA or would be considered harmful or an invasion of privacy.
+Directory information is considered a "public record" that must be released by the district to any person who requests it under the Missouri Sunshine Law.